Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Problem Formulation

 \subsubsection{Reward}

 The load scheduling problem intends to minimize the total operation cost, while the goal of Dec-POMDP is to maximize the accumulated reward.
-Therefore, we define the immediate reward taking joint action $\bm{a}_t$ in state $s_t$ as the negative cost of DGs,
+Therefore, we define the immediate global reward taking joint action $\boldsymbol{a}_t$ in state $\boldsymbol{s}_t$ as the negative cost of DGs, i.e., $r_{t} = -C_t$.